-You could just use one CakePHP application and one MySQL datababse to serve websites for multiple domains.
+This solution allows you to use one CakePHP application and one MySQL database to serve multiple websites each with different domain and content.

-- A table called domain (or whatever you want with as many columns as you need) that will hold domain specific values that are retrieved to be used in in application.
-But at a minimum it should have the each site’s domain so you can do a lookup to match it to the domain being requested.
+- Create a table called ‘domain’ (or whatever you want with as many columns as you need) that will hold domain specific values that are retrieved to be used in in application.
+At a minimum it should have the each site’s domain so you can do a lookup to match it to the domain being requested.

 - Add domain table foreign key (domain_id) to other tables so that they can be filtered by domain when retrieving data.
 (This means likely you will require additional steps to ensure that the foreign key is written to your tables.
 How you do that is up to you but for example if you allow users to create accounts or post comments then you can simply record the domain_id (for example you CakePHP Configure::read value when new user or comment is added.)

-- Add a getDomainSettings function to AppController and call it in AppController beforeFilter.
-This getDomainSettings function will read domain name from current site visitor and use it as parameter to filter database records to just that domain’s values.
-You can get these into application many different ways but it is nice and easy to use CakePHP Configure::write variables that can be used elsewhere in application.
+- Create a new function (I called min ‘getDomainSettings‘ ) in the CakePHP AppController beforeFilter section.
+This function will read domain name from current site visitor request and use it as parameter to filter database records to just that domain’s values.
+I used the built-in CakePHP Configure::write variables for these domain values that can be used throughout the CakePHP application.